rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 For systems running the newer versions of GRUB2, the file will be `/boot/grub2/grub.cfg`.
 For EFI based systems /boot/efi/<distro>/fedora/grub.cfg is also updated.

 And for systems running the legacy versions of GRUB, this will be the /boot/grub/grub.conf or /boot/grub/menu.lst file.
-And for very new distros that have implemented the new Boot Loader Specification (BLS) a new boot loader entry will be added to the /boot/loader/entries/  directory or any directory pointed to by the variable named "blsdir".
+And for very new distros that have implemented the new Boot Loader Specification (BLS) a new boot loader entry will be added to the /boot/loader/entries/ directory, or any directory pointed to by the variable named "blsdir".

 On our demo EFI based Rocky server running GRUB 2 using BLS, a new boot entry is created in the boot loader file located here: `/boot/loader/entries/6fa25ca775f64accb0d3e53f0e4e6e92-5.16.9-custom.conf`